 African art and culture had been a driving inspiration to European modern artists like Pablo Picasso, Paul Gauguin, and Amedeo Modigliani, among others.
 The appealing factor lies in many raw, visual, fetishized pursuits and compelling cultural narratives.
-Dogons originated for the first time from the West bank of Niger around 1490 CE, as Mossi people.
-They are known in art for masked performances, figural sculptures, architecture, and cosmology.
+Dogons originated for the first time from the West Bank of Niger around 1490 CE, as Mossi people.
+Their art is known for masked performances, figural sculptures, architecture, and cosmology.

 Dogon is popular due to ancient tales based on human beings as well as extraterrestrial contact.
 According to the legend, the race was known as Nommo, which appeared from the brightest star, Sirius.
 Arriving on Earth, they shared information about cosmology and the solar system.
 All these creatures were also part of Babylonian and Sumerian myths.

-The religion of Dogon is generally based on oral traditions, which vary with Dogon clans.
-It has been investigated that Nommo is the creator who came in the spaceships from the sky.
+The religion of Dogon is generally based on oral traditions, which vary among Dogon clans.
+It has been investigated that Nommo is the creator who came into the spaceships from the sky.
 Hence, according to the ancient belief, they shall return to their planet someday.

-Dogon is based in three main sections and each one of them incorporates mask making.
+Dogon is based on three main sections and each one of them incorporates mask-making.
 This includes:

 Dogon used numerous masks in the dama rituals.
 Generally, they represented different objects, characters, animals, or abstract concepts.
 Kanaga is the most popular Dogon mask.
 The whole shape of the Kanaga has layers of different meanings.

 For a casual observer, the mask shows a bird with white wings and a dark forehead.
 Crossbars represent both legs and arms of God, which highlights the arrangement of the whole universe.
 The upper crossbar is for the heavens and the lower crossbar is for the Earth.